Kiddinglife/kiddinglife.github.io/_posts/2017-03-12-ccia-3-1-shared-data-protection.md

 * content
 {:toc}

+Topics Covered:
+ - Problems with sharing data between threads
+ - Protecting data with mutexes
+ - Alternative facilities for protecting shared data

 ## 3.1 Problems with sharing data between threads
 If all shared data is read-only, there’s no problem.
 However, if data is shared between threads, and **one or more threads** start modifying the data, there’s a lot of potential for trouble.

 One concept that’s widely used to help programmers reason about their code is that of invariants—statements that are always true about a particular data structure, These invariants are often broken during an update, especially if the data structure is of any complexity or the update requires modification of more than one value.

 Consider a doubly linked list, the steps in deleting an entry from such a list are shown below:
  1. Identify the node to delete (N). a